Near Columbia in Howard County, Maryland — The American Northeast (Mid-Atlantic)

 Erected 1987 by Shipleys of Maryland, Maryland Historical Society.

 Location.
-Marker has been reported missing.
-It was located near 39° 12.794′ N, 76° 48.137′ W. Marker was near Columbia, Maryland, in Howard County.
-Marker was on Waterloo Road (Maryland Route 108) 0.2 miles north of Snowden River Parkway.
+39° 12.817′ N, 76° 48.155′ W. Marker is near Columbia, Maryland, in Howard County.
+Marker is at the intersection of Waterloo Road (Maryland Route 108) and Richard Valley Road, on the right when traveling north on Waterloo Road.
 Touch for map.
-Marker was in this post office area: Columbia MD 21045, United States of America.
+Marker is at or near this postal address: 5705 Richards Valley Rd, Columbia MD 21045, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this location, measured as the crow flies.
-Welcome to Rockburn Branch Park (approx. 1.9 miles away); Christ Episcopal Church (approx. 2.4 miles away); Oakland Manor (approx. 2.9 miles away); Trinity on the Pike (approx. 2.9 miles away); Trinity White Oak (approx. 2.9 miles away); Spurrier's Tavern (approx. 3 miles away); a different marker also named Spurrier's Tavern (was approx. 3 miles away but has been reported missing. ); a different marker also named Spurrier's Tavern (approx. 3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow Welcome to Rockburn Branch Park (approx. 1.9 miles away); Christ Episcopal Church (approx. 2.4 miles away); Oakland Manor (approx. 2.8 miles away); Trinity on the Pike (approx. 2.9 miles away); Trinity White Oak (approx. 2.9 miles away); Spurrier's Tavern (approx. 3 miles away); a different marker also named Spurrier's Tavern (approx. 3 miles away); James W. Rouse (approx. 3.2 miles away).
 Touch for a list and map of all markers in Columbia.

 1. Shipley cemetery

 I used to live next to the cemetery that was located in the cornfield years ago.
 My brother discovered it one day while exploring.
 He did his Eagle Scout project on the cemetery.
 He had permission to clean it up since it was not properly maintained.

 — Submitted August 22, 2017, by Therese A Rose of Ellicot city, Maryland.